Elegant Solution to the Serious Issue of Tooth Loss

 A Confident Smile Begins Here

 If you are missing teeth, it’s essential to replace them.
 Most people don’t realize this, but replacement is necessary in order to maintain proper mouth functions.
 Tooth loss can affect the way you eat and speak and the alignment of other teeth in your mouth.
 Said another way, replacing lost teeth can prevent the collapse of your facial features, which can result in premature age lines and wrinkles.
 A bridge is one of the few options you have when deciding how to deal with a missing tooth or teeth.

 There are three main types of bridges.

-Traditional bridges, or Fixed Bridges, involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic, or false tooth, in between.
-These are the most common type of bridges.
-Dr. Hadaegh uses both porcelain and ceramic, which he fuses to the metal foundation.
+Traditional bridges, or fixed bridges, involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic, or false tooth, in between.
+These are the most common types of bridges.
+Dr. Hadaegh uses only porcelain.

-Maryland bonded bridges (also called a resin-bonded bridge or a Maryland bridge) are used primarily on front teeth.
-This is usually the most economical choice when the abutment teeth are health and have no large fillings.
-Bridges are designed of porcelain and the gums are supported by a metal framework.
+Maryland bonded bridges (also called a resin-bonded bridge or Maryland bridge) are used primarily on front teeth.
+This is usually the most economical choice when the abutment teeth are healthy and have no large fillings.
+Bridges are designed of porcelain, and the gums are supported by a metal framework.
 Essentially, metal “wings” are bonded to your existing teeth on each side of the bridge.